MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-tfs-vsts.md

 Contoso admins start by performing a dry-run migration to make sure everything's working as expected.

-1. They open a command prompt, and navigate to the tfsmigration location (`C:\TFSMigrator`).
+1. They open a command prompt, and navigate to the `TfsMigrator` location (`C:\TFSMigrator`).
 2. As a first step they validate the import file.
-They want to be sure the file is formatted properly, and that the sas key is working.
+They want to be sure the file is formatted properly, and that the SAS key is working.

     `TfsMigrator import /importFile:C:\TFSMigrator\import.json /validateonly`

-3. The validation returns an error that the sas key needs a longer expiry time.
+3. The validation returns an error that the SAS key needs a longer expiry time.

     ![Dry run](./media/contoso-migration-tfs-vsts/test1.png)

-4. They use Azure Storage explorer to create a new sas key with expiry set to seven days.
+4. They use Azure Storage explorer to create a new SAS key with expiry set to seven days.

     ![Dry run](./media/contoso-migration-tfs-vsts/test2.png)